openresty/openresty/doc/README-win32.md

 package redistribution.
 * Bundle StrawberryPerl to make command-line utilities like `resty` work out of the box (without manually installing a Perl).
+* Deliver an alternative Win32 binary package built with best debuggin capabilities (like enabling NGINX debugging logs, disabling C compiler optimizations, and enabling all the assertions and checks).
+* Deliver binary packages for 64-bit Windows (Win64).

 Details About The Building Process
 ==================================